-1. Procedural fairness (often referred to as natural justice requirements), in particular, implies that the social assistance institution or official making a (potentially) negative decision must give an affected person an opportunity to present his or her case, and that the institution or official must be impartial.
+1. Procedural fairness (often referred to as natural justice requirements), in particular, implies that the social assistance institution or official making a (potentially) negative decision must give an affected person an opportunity to present his or her case and that the institution or official must be impartial.
 The impartiality requirement suggests that the official concerned may not have a financial or personal interest when making a social assistance decision.

-Other things to be considered in due process include:
+Other things to be considered in the due process include:

 - Right to be represented: A later ILO Convention (No. 128, (1967)) requires that a claimant should have the right to be represented or assisted by a qualified person of his/her own choice, for example, by a delegate from a trade union.
-Although this Convention refers only to specific benefits (invalidity, old-age and survivors) it is nevertheless usual to give the same rights of representation to all benefit cases. - 2.
-Written response: decisions to be notified to claimants, whether favourable to the claimant or not.
+Although this Convention refers only to specific benefits (invalidity, old age and survivors) it is nevertheless usual to give the same rights of representation to all benefit cases. - 3.
+Written response: Decisions to be notified to claimants, whether favourable to the claimant or not.
 Most written communications which are issued to claimants whether standard, mass-produced, printed forms, or individually prepared notifications or letters contain information about appeal rights and the procedure for submitting an appeal.
 Such notifications are basic to the appeals system, for it is perhaps the only way in which claimants might learn of their right of appeal.
-It therefore follows that any form or notification, which is to be used in connection with decisions on benefit claims, should include information about appeal rights and procedures.

-- 3. Information awareness: Additionally, most social security institutions provide additional publicity posters, leaflets, advertisements, etc. to make members of the scheme aware of their appeal rights. - 4.
-Rapid responses: As with all other aspects of benefit procedures, it is important that the appeals system works efficiently and quickly.
-Those who claim benefit do so because they believe themselves to be entitled and will usually also be experiencing some loss or reduction of income because of the contingency which has prompted the claim.
-In the event that benefit is refused or paid at a lower rate than was expected a member will not wish to wait several months for an appeal to be processed.
+It, therefore, follows that any form or notification, which is to be used in connection with decisions on benefit claims, should include information about appeal rights and procedures. - 4.
+Information awareness: Additionally, most social security institutions provide additional publicity posters, leaflets, advertisements, etc. to make members of the scheme aware of their appeal rights.
+These communication materials need to be adapted to the specific needs of users, including the application of inclusive language, adapted communication formats and delivering information through the most appropriate formats and channels to ensure older persons, ethnic minorities, people with disability, and women who lack access to public domains, can access it. - 5.
+Rapid responses: As with all other aspects of benefits procedures, the appeals system must work efficiently and quickly.
+Those who claim benefits do so because they believe themselves to be entitled and will usually also be experiencing some loss or reduction of income because of the contingency which has prompted the claim.
+If a benefit is refused - or paid at a lower rate than was expected - a member will not wish to wait several months for an appeal to be processed.
 Having said that, the work involved in processing an appeal, constituting the appeal body and arranging a hearing, will inevitably take several weeks, even under the most efficient system.
-It follows, therefore, that all action resulting from the submission of an appeal must be urgent action.
+It follows, therefore, that all activities resulting from the submission of an appeal must be urgent.